 I am is an historian at Ohio University, where I teach courses in early modern British and European religious, political and intellectual history.
 Born and brought up in Ruston, Louisiana, I did my undergraduate work at The University of the South in Sewanee, Tennessee, and my graduate work at the University of Virginia in Charlottesville, Virginia.
 The founding director of the George Washington Forum on American Ideas, Politics and Institutions, I am a fellow of the Royal Historical Society, the former president of the Southern Conference on British Studies, and a recent COFUND Senior Research Fellow at Durham University.

-The second book project, By Grace Not By Right: England, Ireland and Religious Establishment, 1702–1742, is a parallel history of the Churches of England and Ireland during the early eighteenth century.
+I am currently working on a book project, By Grace Not By Right: England, Ireland and Religious Establishment, 1702–1742, a parallel history of the Churches of England and Ireland during the early eighteenth century.